David-OConnor/pyflow/README.md

 directory, and runs
 Python in an environment which uses this directory.
 Per PEP 582, dependencies are stored in the project directory → `__pypackages__` → `3.7`(etc) → `lib`.

+It also includes some convenience features, like running standalone files in their own environment with no config, and running project functions directly from the CLI.

 **Goal**: Make using and publishing Python projects as simple as possible.
 Understanding Python environments shoudn't be required to use dependencies safely.